kevinzhuang01/project_leaders_2025/_profiles/johannesblaschke.md

   Some example focus areas are: 1.
 Exploring use cases for workflow managers, eg:
   Fireworks, Snakemake, Parsl, etc 2.
 Exploring non-MPI communication libraries, eg.
   Distributed.jl, Legion, etc 3.
 Exploring new storage technologies and tools'
+desired: 'Experience with: 1.
+Linux / Git 2.
+Compiling software (with Make and CMake) and managing shell environments 3.
+Some basic programming skills in C, Rust, Julia, and/or Python are a must.
+Depending on the focus area, applicants should have a strong interest in scientific software workflows for HPC systems.'
+email: jpblaschke@lbl.gov
 ---

 ## Additional Information